Icahn says Apple still undervalued

 Apple beat Wall Street's revenue and profit forecasts on Monday as it sold more iPhones in China than the United States for the first time.

-The most valuable publicly traded U.S. company also raised its quarterly dividend by 11 percent to 52 cents per share and boosted its share buyback program to $140 billion from $90 billion.
+The most valuable publicly traded U.S. company also raised its quarterly dividend by 11 percent to 52 cents per share and boosted its share buyback programme to $140 billion (91.36 billion pounds) from $90 billion.

 Icahn, who has been vocal about his belief that Apple is undervalued, has urged the company's board to buy back more shares using its huge cash pile.
 He has also pledged to keep his own stock out of any repurchase.